josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🦩_from_disability_to_trans_panic_the_reusable_script.md

 Disability and trans communities are targeted not because they cause instability, but because they are politically exploitable.

-(Honestly, it's giving, "we pissed off G-d, we must police EVERYTHING" vibes.
-Understandable, but not always conductive to solving the underlying anxiety.)
+*(Honestly, it's giving, "we pissed off G-d, we must police EVERYTHING" vibes.
+Understandable, but not always conductive to solving the underlying anxiety.)*

+Moral panic offers emotional mobilisation precisely where material explanation would require confronting economic redistribution, governance failure, or structural reform.

 ---